Small fireworks; application for a permit to set them off

 - a justified reason to set off fireworks

 Justified reasons can be, for example:

 - any other anniversary

 You must apply for the exemption in writing.

 Depending on the municipality, a form is available for you to download.

 If your municipality does not offer a form, you can submit the application informally.
-You should include at least the following information in this application:
+In this application you should provide at least the following information:

 - Name and address of the persons responsible for setting off the fireworks,

 - Location and date of the fireworks display,

 - Beginning and end of the fireworks display.